 10. Lastly, remove the Live CD and reboot into your Linux system.

-Changing the root password in Linux is easy, though it requires you to venture into the dark realm of the command line.
+Changing the root password in Linux is easy once you get over the intimidation of the extra steps you have to take.
 Do note that anyone who has access to your computer can use this method to reset your superuser or root password.
-One precaution you can take is to encrypt the whole hard disk so it can’t be booted or mounted so easily.
+If you would like to be more cautious with who has access to these sorts of privileges, you should encrypt your hard disk so that it can’t be booted into or mounted easily.